AusClimateService/npcp/reports/phase1/phase1_report.md

     <em>
       Figure 3: Bias in annual mean daily maximum temperature (relative to the AGCD dataset) for the "calibration" assessment task.
-      Results are shown for the ACCESS-ESM1-5 GCM (top left), the BOM-BARPA-R RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
+      Results are shown for the ACCESS-ESM1-5 GCM (panel a), the BARPA-R RCM forced by that GCM (panel c), and various bias correction methods applied to those GCM (panel b) and RCM (panels d-g) data.
       (MAE = mean absolute error.)
     </em>
 </p>